C API Reference#

 • instance – Renderer instance

-• op_id – Operation id to wait for
+• op_id – Non-zero operation id to wait for.
+OVRTX_INVALID_HANDLE is not waitable

 • time_out – Timeout for the operation

-• out_wait_result – [out] Wait result information (errors and active operation ids)
+• out_wait_result – [out] Wait result information (error op ids and lowest pending op id)

 Returns: